ubccr/genesysv/docs/source/index.rst

 Adding study, dataset, and search options
 --------------------------------------------
 To begin building the UI, log in to the admin site by going to http://199.109.XXX.XXX:8000/admin.
 Make sure that the development server is running.
 Use the username and password that you used to create the ``superuser``.
-First we will add a new study by clicking the ``+ Add`` button next to ``Studies``, see Figure :numref:`add_study`.
+First we will add a new study by clicking the ``+ Add`` button next to ``Studies``, see Figure :ref:`add_study`.
 In the ``Add Study`` page, see Figure :numref:`add_study_page`, specify a name for the study.
 You can also add a description, but this is optional as indicated by the non-bold text label.
 Hit the save button to create the study.
 Click on the `home` link in the breadcrumb navigation to return to the admin home page.

-.. _add_study:
 .. figure:: images/add_study.png
    :scale: 75 %
    :alt: Add Study

-   Figure shows the ``+ Add`` button that is used to add a new study.
+   :label: `add_study` Figure shows the ``+ Add`` button that is used to add a new study.

 .. _add_study_page:
 .. figure:: images/add_study_page.png